 - An understanding of the subject matter and disciplinary conventions of your book–if I don’t have that understanding, I won’t take the job!

 - Communication with you to make sure the completed index accurately represents your work

 Note: At this time, I only offer traditional back-of-the-book indexing (where the index is submitted to the press as a separate document), not embedded indexing (where the manuscript itself is tagged with the index entries).
 Before getting in touch with me, please check to see which type of index your publisher wants.

-As an indexer: I am a member of the American Society for Indexing, and I’m working on the final module of their training course.
-(Just need to find some free time to take the last exam!)
+As an indexer: I am a member of the American Society for Indexing, and I completed the ASI training course in 2022.
 I actively pursue opportunities to learn from other indexers through conferences, webinars, and discussion groups.

 As an academic: I have a PhD in musicology from the University of North Carolina at Chapel Hill, and my research has focused on the transnational culture and networks of concert music in the twentieth century, particularly in the United States and France.
 My master’s thesis was on drum and bugle corps, and my graduate coursework included seminars on music and religion, ethnomusicology and the African diaspora, film music, music and technology, and music and cross-cultural encounter.

 Indexing is commonly priced by the number of indexable pages in the page proofs (excluding sections that will not be included in the index, such as the acknowledgments and bibliography).
 My rate for an academic monograph or edited volume will typically be between $4.00 and $6.00 per indexable page, depending on the page layout (more words crammed onto each page = higher rate) and the complexity of the material.
 A slight discount is applied for books I’ve already worked on as an editor, since I’m not encountering the text for the first time.